advafaeian/sedgewick-algorithms-notes/03-searching/02-binary-search-trees.md

 **Floor and ceiling.** If a given key key is less than the key at the root of a BST, then the floor of key (the largest key in the BST less than or equal to key) must be in the left subtree.
 If key is greater than the key at the root, then the floor of key could be in the right subtree, but only if there is a key smaller than or equal to key in the right subtree; if not (or if key is equal to the key at the root), then the key at the root is the floor of key.

----
-Contributor's Note:
+>Contributor's Note:
-If the key is greater than the root, you move to the root’s right subtree, where all nodes are greater than the root.
+>If the key is greater than the root, you move to the root’s right subtree, where all nodes are greater than the root.
 Any node in this subtree that is less than key is a better candidate than the root.

----

 ![Computing the floor function](images/02-binary-search-trees/image-4.png)